 I still fight the occasional zit, age spots, and uneven skin tone.

 It's an endless dose of human reality.
-And I want women, especially young girls, to know that nothing is perfect and no one is flawless, no matter what profile pictures, daily photos, and television tell you.
+And I want women, especially young girls, to know that nothing is perfect and no one is flawless, no matter what photos and television tell you.

 Don't be so gullible and quick to believe the hype.
 As you can see with my before and after, makeup does wonders. ...and I humbly admit it.